EleniSevastaki/elenisevastaki.github.io/_posts/2022-09-14-Getting-started-with-3D-printing.md

 Open the machine

-Choose preheat PLA filament
+Choose: preheat PLA filament

 The machine will start extruding the old filament you will have to clean it up Attention! its burning so better use a tool or an extension

-If any callibration is needed, ypu can adjust the bed height.
+If any callibration is needed, you can adjust the bed height.

 Choose your file and start with printing

-Check the forst minutes to see if everything is printing properly
+Check the first minutes to see if everything is printing properly

 You pause to check what is happening to your model or stop the process instead of waisting any filament and then start all over again